-Germ cells form as a baby grows in the womb.
-The cells usually form the eggs (ova) in females and the sperm in males.
+Germ cells form the eggs (ova) in females and the sperm in males.
 Germ cell tumors are made up of these underdeveloped cells.
-The tumors may be cancer (malignant) or not cancer (benign).
 Germ cell tumors are rare.
+They may be cancer (malignant) or not cancer (benign).

 Germ cell tumors may grow in these parts of the body:

-- In the ovaries or testes.
+- In the ovaries or testicles.
 Most of these tumors start in the ovaries or testicles (testes).
 These are called gonadal tumors.

-- Outside the ovaries or tests.
+- Outside the ovaries or testicles.
 These tumors are called extragonadal.
 They may start in areas such as the:

 - Brain (cranial)